By Joe Tralongo

 Billed as the replacement for the unloved 612 Scaglietti, the 2012 Ferrari FF draws the eye to it in a way the 612 never could.
 The wagon-like rear end (known as a shooting brake in European parlance) works well with the traditional Ferrari styling themes, stretching the car’s lines rearward to a pleasing tail end that doesn’t look truncated (think BMW M Coupe).
 The FF’s massive 6.3-liter V12 engine routes 651 screaming horses to all four wheels via its 4RM AWD system, a first for Ferrari.
 Despite the additional hardware, the FF remains safely under the 4,000-pound limit, ensuring its performance potential is not impeded in any way.
 The FF name refers to “Ferrari Four,” a play on the car’s 4-passenger seating and 4-wheel drive layout.

-The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors, but here's a general idea of what buyers are currently paying for used 2012 Ferrari FF models when purchasing from a dealership.
+The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors.
+The prices here reflect what buyers are currently paying for used 2012 Ferrari FF models in typical condition when purchasing from a dealership.
+These prices are updated weekly.

 What more needs to be said about a car that can rocket from a standing start to 62 mph in 3.8 seconds, attain a top speed of 208 mph and do it all without breaking a sweat?
 That’s what awaits the lucky owner of Ferrari’s 2012 FF.
 The 4RM AWD system only serves to enhance the FF’s performance on dry pavement, as well as take it places no Ferrari has dared set foot (or in this case, tire).
 To prove the point, Ferrari put World Rally Champion Markku Alen behind the wheel and let him loose on a snow-covered rally course.
 Although the performance-oriented tires didn’t provide the best traction, the FF nevertheless got after it, tearing through the slippery stuff with utter confidence.
 Google it if you want to see some impressive driving.